Eschatologue/CM_wiki/docs/lore/antares/nation/karakorum.md

 In recent years, the Kamikaze has begun to shift.
 The once-unyielding bastion of war has slowly opened its doors to art, literature, and diplomacy.
 Ancient practices once thought lost have begun to resurface, and with new alliances forming—particularly with **Tartessia** and **Gallia**.

-Its literature, known as *light novels*, has gained a cult following in these foreign lands, a strange yet fitting evolution for an ark once built for conquest.
+Its literature, known as *light novels*, has gained a cult following in these foreign lands.

 ### Tianming: Gate of Prosperity